 If enrolling as a full-time student, it may be possible to qualify for several merit- and talent-based scholarships ranging from $4,000 to $9,000 per year.
 Many of these no-need Carthage scholarships are awarded immediately upon admission to the College.
 The Spring Scholarship and Fall Transfer Scholarship Competitions award scholarships on a competitive basis.
 For more information on competition deadlines, contact the student’s transfer coordinator.

 Current Carthage Students

-A student enrolled at Carthage who wishes to apply transfer or correspondence courses taken elsewhere to Carthage must secure advance approval from the involved department chairperson and the Registrar by the end of term prior to enrollment in the course.
-Students must fill out a Transfer Approval Form (download the form), also available in the Registrar’s Office, Lentz Hall 431.
+A student enrolled at Carthage who wishes to apply for transfer or correspondence courses taken elsewhere to Carthage must secure advance approval from the involved department chairperson and the Registrar by the end of the term prior to enrollment in the course.
+Students must fill out a Transfer Approval Form, also available in the Registrar’s Office, Lentz Hall 431.

 The student will need special approval from the Subcommittee for Academic Review and Recommendation to transfer courses from a two-year college if junior standing has been reached.
-The student will also need special permission from the committee to complete courses off campus that are within the last 32 credits needed to graduate (fill out the petition).
+The student will also need special permission from the committee to complete courses off campus that are within the last 32 credits needed to graduate.
+Complete the petition

 Please note that transferable courses will not carry over grade point averages into Carthage GPA calculations.
 The associated credits will be added to the student’s Carthage transcript but outside grade points will not.

 Courses at other institutions are counted as part of a student’s term load.